7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

 - Dinner, sporting event, concert, or play with your teen and a few close friends

-7. Choose the right venue for your coming-of-age party.
+7. Choose the Right Venue for your Coming-of-Age Party

 When planning a coming-of-age party, location is key.

-Choosing your venue will help you finalize your budget and the size of your event.
+Choosing your venue will help you plan your budget and the size of your event.
 It may determine the food you serve, the activities you plan, and the décor you select.
-And when you choose a party venue with a dedicated planning team, you can take your teen’s vision even further.

 - The cost of the venue and the amenities and services included in your site fee